rdeneau/gitbook-fsharp-training/functions/quiz/README.md

 ***

-## 5. Describe the following functions in terms of the number of parameters, their type, the type of return ⏱ 60’’
+## 5. Describe the following functions in terms of the number of parameters, their type, the return type ⏱ 60’’

 **A.** `int -> unit`